-- 6.1 The ordinary working hours of an employee employed full-time shall be 80 per fortnight. - 6.2 Employees will normally work eight hours a day/shift in duration, however night shift hours may vary by agreement, except that part-time employees by mutual agreement between the employer and the employee, may work shifts of less than 8hours. - 6.3 The pay period shall commence at the beginning of the Sunday/Monday night shift.
-When a major part of a shift falls on a particular day the whole shift shall be regarded as being worked on that day. - Rostering practices in existence prior to this agreement, if not inconsistent with this agreement, shall continue to apply. - Variations to rostering practice may be varied by agreement between the employer and employees of the hospice. - Rosters will be published not less than 28 days prior to the commencement of the roster, provided that less notice may be given in exceptional circumstances.
+- 6.1 The ordinary working hours of an employee employed full-time shall be 80 per fortnight. - 6.2 Employees will normally work eight hours a day/shift in duration, however night shift hours may vary by agreement, except that part-time employees by mutual agreement between the employer and the employee, may work shifts of less than 8 hours. - 6.3 The pay period shall commence at the beginning of the Sunday/Monday night shift.
+When a major part of a shift falls on a particular day the whole shift shall be regarded as being worked on that day. - 6.4 Rostering practices in existence prior to this agreement, if not inconsistent with this agreement, shall continue to apply. - 6.5 Variations to rostering practice may be varied by agreement between the employer and employees of the hospice. - 6.6 Rosters will be published not less than 28 days prior to the commencement of the roster, provided that less notice may be given in exceptional circumstances.
 Rosters posted will show duties for a minimum 28 day period.
 Changes in rosters, once posted, shall be by mutual agreement. - (a) Every employee shall have two periods of at least 24 hours off duty each week and except in the case of emergencies or by agreement, these shall be consecutive. - (b) Except in an emergency, no employee shall work more than seven consecutive eight hour duties. - 6.7 Minimum break between shifts: - (a) Except in an emergency a break of at least nine continuous hours must be provided between any two periods of duty of a full shift or more.
-Note: If fewer than nine hours between shifts the first 3 hours of the subsequent shift shall be paid at time and a half.

-Note: if the employee requests a lesser break overtime payment will not apply. - Notwithstanding the foregoing conditions staff may be permitted to change shifts one with one another by mutual arrangement and with the prior approval of the manager.
+Note: if the employee requests a lesser break overtime payment will not apply. - 6.8 Notwithstanding the foregoing conditions staff may be permitted to change shifts one with one another by mutual arrangement and with the prior approval of the manager.
 Overtime or other penalty provisions shall not apply in these instances. - 6.9 Except in an emergency an employee changing shifts on consecutive days shall be rostered off for a minimum of nine consecutive hours.